Pinar Gunes, PhD

-I am an Associate Professor in the Department of Economics at the University of Alberta.
+I am an Associate Professor in the Department of Economics at the University of Alberta and a Research Fellow at the Institute of Labor Economics (IZA).
 I received my PhD in 2014 from the University of Maryland.

 "The Role of Maternal Education in Child Health: Evidence from a Compulsory Schooling Law," 2015, Economics of Education Review, vol. 47: 1-16.

 "The Impact of Female Education on Teenage Fertility: Evidence from Turkey," 2016, The B.E.
 Journal of Economic Analysis & Policy, vol. 16: 259-288.

 "The Effects of Teenage Childbearing on Long-Term Health in the US: A Twin-Fixed-Effect Approach," 2016, Review of Economics of the Household, vol. 14 (4): 891-920.

 “The Value of Socialized Medicine: The Impact of Universal Primary Healthcare Provision on Mortality Rates in Turkey,” with Erdal Tekin, Resul Cesur, and Aydogan Ulker, 2017, Journal of Public Economics, vol. 150: 75-93.

 - Working paper version published as NBER Working Papers, 21510, 2015 and IZA Discussion Papers, 9329, 2015

 - Featured in Vox Column, January 18, 2016